nahuakang/nahua.dev/content/posts/immutables-and-consts.md

 tags: [python, immutability, mutability, javascript]
 ---

+This post is still in WORK IN PROGRESS.

 If you know a bit of Python, you probably have heard of *immutable* and *mutable* objects (see [data model](https://docs.python.org/3.8/reference/datamodel.html)).
 Objects can either be mutable or immutable, depending on which type they are.

 ## Immutables and Mutables: Basics